 - Two-Toning and Multiple Coats in Powdercoating

-Eastwood’s Dual-Voltage HotCoat Powder Coating Gun is particularly good at applying multiple coats of powder, or any powder coating you plan on doing.
+And of course the Eastwood Dual-Voltage HotCoat Powder Coating Gun is good at applying multiple coats of powder, or any powder coating you plan on doing.

 To avoid any issues with assuring a good ground there is another alternative technique you can use.
 This technique becomes a necessity if doing a tri-color scheme, or more complex pattern.Just follow these steps: